timecode/CloudflarePagesPoC/content/posts/cloudflare-pages-poc/index.en.md

 categories:
   - Cloudflare
 ---
-This article describes my Cloudflare Pages PoC.
+This article describes my Cloudflare Pages PoC Journey.
 <!--more-->

 {{< admonition >}}
-This PoC is WIP, but here's what I have so far...
+This PoC is an ongoing WIP, but here's what I have so far...
 {{< /admonition >}}

 ## Basic Production Site